 Objection to Proposed Refund or Disbursement of Funds.

-The chapter 7 trustee and any interested parties shall have 7 days within which to file an objection to the proposed refund or disbursement of funds, or otherwise assert a colorable claim to the funds the chapter 13 trustee held as of the date of conversion.
+The chapter 7 trustee and any interested parties shall have seven days within which to file an objection to the proposed refund or disbursement of funds, or otherwise assert a claim to the funds the chapter 13 trustee held as of the date of conversion.

 Order Authorizing Refund or Disbursement of Funds on Hand.